kexiZeroing/FE-Learning-notes/knowledge/http/fetch api.md

 }

-// The computer doesn't know what type a specific address in memory is, that knowledge is baked into the instructions of your program.
+// The computer doesn't know what type a specific address in memory is, that knowledge is baked into the instructions of your program. const url = URL.createObjectURL(new Blob([bytes.buffer], {type: 'text/plain'}));
-// `text` means characters of readable material but not its graphical representation nor other objects like floating-point numbers, images, etc. const url = URL.createObjectURL(new Blob([bytes.buffer], {type: 'text/plain'}));

 const link = document.createElement('a');